 Legendary Russian dancer Mikhail Baryshnikov once said, “Dance is how I made sense of the world.
 It pushed me to think beyond what is immediate or convenient.
 Dancing is my obsession.
 My life.”

-Markham dance lovers get to experience this passion firsthand when the Russian National Ballet Theatre performs at Flato Markham Theatre on Apr.
-13 with a production of Swan Lake.
+Markham dance lovers get to experience this passion firsthand when the Russian National Ballet Theatre perform at Flato Markham Theatre from Apr 11-13.

 “This is without a doubt the ballet event of the year in Markham and a must see,” explains theatre general manager Eric Lariviere.
 “It is a unique opportunity to experience the world’s greatest ballet nation performing the world’s greatest ballet story, Swan Lake.”

 This acclaimed full-length ballet in four acts, set to Tchaikovsky’s groundbreaking score, features 50 dancers bringing scenes of celebration, sadness, and evil spirits to life.
 The classic love story of the Prince and Odette features the original choreography of Marius Petipa, Lev Ivanov and Yuri Grigorovich with set and costume designs by Elena Radchenko, Sergey Radchenko, and Kiril Andreev.

 Tchaikovsky wrote the music for this ballet in 1875 and 1876.
 Of course, as is the fate of many great works of art, Swan Lake was largely unsuccessful during Tchaikovsky’s lifetime.
 Knowing their nations’ insatiable passion for dance, ballet masters Petipa and Ivanov built Swan Lake into one of the most lauded performances in all of human history after his death in 1893.